AbinashB/react-learning/09currencyapi/README.md

 # Currency Converter API

-A simple REST API built with Kotlin and Spring Boot that provides currency conversion rates.
+A simple REST API built with vanilla Kotlin and Ktor that provides currency conversion rates.

 ## Features